dragonforge-dev/dragonforge-game-template/README.md

 8. Wait for the project to reload.

 **NOTE:** It's important to reload the project after running the plugin because it updates the `ui_accpet` action, and creates three new actions: `back_button`, `skip`, and `pause`.
 Once you reboot, you can edit these actions as you wish, but disabling and re-enabling them will reset them.

+# FAQ
+## Why a plugin?
+I felt it was important to be able to update existing games with new features from this code.
+The easiest way to do that is to create an addon/plugin because then it is clear how to use it and makes it easy to upgrade.
+If this was a template to start a game that you modified, then any further updates would be much harder to add in.

 # Usage
+There is an example folder that contains an example level and player for loading a level.
+This is what will load when you first import the template.
+Note that while it loads a 2D level and charcter, this template works with 3D games as well.
+## Example Folder
+This folder is found at `res://addons/dragonforge_game_template/example/` and contains example code.
+### map_level.gd
+Extends **Node2D** (can easily be changed to extend **Node3D**.)
+It can be used as a base for your own levels.
+#### Export Variables
+- `spawn_point: Node2D` A **Node2D** that is used for spawning the player if they do not have one.
+(Typically the starting point for the game.
+This can easily be changed to a **Node3D**. and used the exact same way.
+- `level_music: Song` A **Song** can be added here and will automatically begin playing when the level loads, and paused when the game is paused.
+Note **Song** is a **Resource** in the **Sound** plugin.
+This can easily be changed to an **AudioStream**.

 ## Game (Autoload)
+By default, the **Game** autoload scene is loaded from the example folder. (res://addons/dragonforge_game_template/examples/game.tscn) This template inherits from **GameBase**.
+The reason for this is you will likely want to add your own custom signals, variables and even functions to **Game**.
+You can either put them right into the example folder version, or make your own version and put it somewhere else.
+In that case, you need to add a **Project Setting** for `application/config/autoload_game_scene` Through code you do this with the line: `ProjectSettings.set_setting("application/config/autoload_game_scene", "res://addons/dragonforge_game_template/example/game.tscn")` replacing the second argument with the path of *your* scene.
 #### Signals
 - `signal splash_screens_complete` Splash screens have completed or been skipped.
 - `signal start_cutscene(cutscene: String)` Tell a cutsene to start.